GEEKWALLETSRL/arnipay-sdk-php/tests/integration/README.md

 # Integration Tests

-This directory contains integration tests for the GwSdk that require a running server to test against.
+This directory contains integration tests for the Arnipay that require a running server to test against.

 ## Requirements